5341kmann/mp-bit-trees-maven/README.md

 **Authors**

-* Your name here
+* Grant Sackmann
 * Samuel A. Rebelsky (starter code)

 **Acknowledgements**

-*
-*
+* Samuel Rebelsky's CSC 207 fall 2024 E-Boards
-*
+* Oracle Java Documentation

 **Instructions for use**

-_Please insert instructions here._
+* _set the Alias as  ba="java -cp target/classes edu.grinnell.csc207.main.BrailleASCII_
+* _ASCII to braille: ba braille (string)_
+* _ASCII to unicode: ba unicode (String -use quotes to include spaces)_
+* _braille to ASCII: ba ascii (braille encoded as bits )_
+Note: that the braille encodings do not include special characters (ie. ".?!@$&-()"...)_

 ---

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
+This code may be found at <https://github.com/5341kmann/mp-bit-trees-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.